 - 1 egg

 - 1 tbsp mustard

-- Preheat oven to 425 degrees Fahrenheit and line baking sheet with parchment paper or aluminum foil and place baking rack on top.
+- Preheat oven to 425°F and line the baking sheet with parchment paper or aluminum foil and place baking rack on top.

 - Using paper towels, pat each piece of chicken dry.
 Set aside.

 - In a small mixing bowl, combine dry ingredients.
 Whisk together until fully incorporated.
 Transfer half of dry ingredients to a shallow dish.

 - In a separate bowl, mix together egg, mayonnaise, hot sauce, and mustard.

 - Dip the pieces of chicken, one at a time, into egg wash then into dry ingredients, flipping over multiple times to fully cover chicken in the dry breading mixture.

 - Transfer breaded chicken to the baking rack set atop a baking sheet.
 Continue breading the remaining chicken thighs.